ryanivis/ping-devops-es-siem/README.md

 THIS IS NOT INTENDED FOR PRODUCTION.
 THERE ARE DEFAULT PASSWORDS THAT MUST BE MODIFIED.

-Demo Ping Fed Dashboard (threat intel and other enrichments coming soon)
+Demo Ping Fed Dashboard
 ![alt text](https://github.com/ryanivis/ping-devops-es-siem/blob/master/images/dashboard.png "PingFed Demo Dashboard")

+Threat Intel and TOR Endpoints are being provided by AlienVault and the TOR Network Endpoint List.

 ------------